 2 Eggs, room temperature

-Grated zest of one Orange or Lemon (optional but great for extra tang and flavor!)
+Grated zest of one Orange (optional but great for extra tang and flavor!)

-8 oz (1 cup) 70% Dark Chocolate chunks or Chocolate chips
+8 oz (1 cup) 70% Dark Chocolate chunks or semi-sweet Chocolate chips*

 *To soften the butter, take it out of the fridge and bring it to room temperature about an hour before you need it.
 In case that’s not possible here’s a good link on how to soften a butter quickly.